Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

 Berlin proudly hosts multiple LGBTQ events each year.
 The most famous are Berlin Pride in July and Folsom Europe in September.

-Folsom is a street fair which sells items related to the leather and more underground subculture.
-Everyone is welcome to the market, but the consumer base is predominately gay.
+Folsom is a street fair that sells items related to leather and underground subcultures.
+Everyone is welcome to the market, but the consumer base is predominantly gay.
 What city can say it celebrates its leather daddies so proudly?
 If that wasn't enough, Easter in Berlin is another gay Ŧetish festival every April that also shines the spotlight on lovers of leather and Ŧetish items.

 The Secret Garden isn't such a secret, but it makes for a fun night.
 With juicy cocktails and a great dance playlist, you'll feel like Adam & Adam, or Eve & Eve, as you move through the gorgeous bar's interiors.
 Another gem is the Space Sthlm gay club, which has some of the best drag shows in town.